AdaCore/training_material/courses/fundamentals_of_ada/110_private_types.rst

 Partial and Full Views of Types
 ---------------------------------

-* Private type declaration defines a partial view
+* Private type declaration defines a :dfn:`partial view`

    - The type name is visible
    - Only designer's operations and some predefined operations
    - No references to full type representation

-* Full type declaration defines the full view
+* Full type declaration defines the :dfn:`full view`

    - Fully defined as a record type, scalar, imported type, etc...
    - Just an ordinary type within the package